prs2002/deep-work/README.md

 A browser extension to help you rebalance, refocus -- and recenter. https://recenter.netlify.app/

+We built this to solve a problem.
+I often found myself mindlessly clicking over to reddit, twitter, hacker news or some other site while thinking about a problem.
+And before I knew it I was being sucked in by something there.
+Those minutes were adding up.
+I wanted something that proactively tells me when this is happening and also summarizes how I was spending my time.
+We've been using it for a few weeks and find it to be massively helpful.
+Hope it helps you as as well.

 Three ways to install this:
 1) Clone this repo (which allows you to get updates easily with a git pull*)
 2) Download the dist file